 This is a very niche type of motorcycle.
 There are many supermoto/motard type bikes, but they’re usually one-cylinder and focus on lightness rather than using a big, heavy, high-capacity engine.

 The closest parallel to the Megamoto is something like the Ducati Hypermotard.
 Ducati released their first Hypermotard for the 2007 model year, after introducing it as a concept at the 2005 Milan International Motorcycle Show.
 So you could think of an HP2 Megamoto as BMW’s attempt to capitalise on what they saw was maybe a new market.

-The HP2 Megamoto is, like most supermoto-style bikes, a very bare-bones, focused sportbike.
-There was no ABS at launch, and everything about it is high spec — big brakes, competent suspension (with adjustability at the front and even an Öhlins shock at the rear), and an Akrapovic exhaust.
+The HP2 Megamoto is, like most supermoto-style bikes, a very bare-bones, focused sport bike.
+Id didn’t have ABS at launch, and everything about it is high spec — big brakes, competent suspension (with adjustability at the front and even an Öhlins shock at the rear), and an Akrapovič exhaust.

 Other differences between the HP2 Megamoto compared with the HP2 Enduro are:

 - A 45mm Marzocchi fork and an Öhlins monoshock in the rear

 - Twin discs / calipers up front